bageldb/libraries/SECURITY.md

 ## Reporting a Vulnerability 🔐

-If you have found a potential security threat, vulnerability or exploit in Quasar or one of its upstream dependencies, please DON'T create a pull-request, DON'T file an issue on GitHub, DON'T mention it on Discord and DON'T create a forum thread.
+If you have found a potential security threat, vulnerability or exploit in BagelDB or one of its upstream dependencies, please DON'T create a pull-request, DON'T file an issue on GitHub, DON'T mention it on Discord and DON'T create a forum thread.